 Loans

-Once you become a member at CESFCU, you are eligible to apply for a loan.
+Once you become a member at CESFCU, you are eligible to apply for a loan or a VISA® credit card.
 There is no waiting period.
 Like most other institutions, our loan decisions are based on your credit, financial history and ability to repay the loan.

 Auto Loans & Recreation Loans